mlabs-haskell/cem-script/docs/goals_and_soa.md

 (synced-by-construction), (secure-by-construction)
 and (declarative-spec).

-@todo #3: expand docs on Atlas
+@todo #3: Add more specifics on Atlas to docs.

 ## Testing tools

 ### Tweag's cooked-validators

-Project definetly covers goal (production-ready), because it was sucessfully used in real-world audits.
+Project definitely covers goal (production-ready), because it was successfully used in real-world audits. but only partially covers
-@todo #3: provide examples
-but only partially covers
 (emulate-anything) and (declarative-spec) goals.

-While it, surely, can do transaction emulation, it, to best of our knoweledge, does not have monad instance for real L1 blockchain.
+While it, surely, can do transaction emulation, it, to best of our knowledge, does not have monad instance for real L1 blockchain.
 So you still cannot reuse same code across tests and real blockchain Tx construction.